June 6, 2005

 “When a vehicle broke down the owner just dumped it for the only way to get spare parts, which were expensive, was to travel by boat for at least four hours to the mainland,” he said.

-It was beyond his imagination that the island would one day receive more than 10,000 private vehicles a day during the peak tourist season.
+It was beyond his imagination that ferries to the island would bring more than 10,000 private vehicles a day during the peak tourist season.

 In the old days, parents would give orchards or paddy fields to their favourite children, setting aside plots facing the beach for their least-favoured ones, he said.
 “At the time, people shunned seaside plots.
 Nobody wanted such land even for free,” he said.